-Students will assemble switching devices while using switching technology on the LAN side of a network.
-Students will also produce a wireless network using wireless technology points.
+Students will build on cyber security and ethical hacking methods by covering the Cyber Kill Chain, incident handling, incident response, Red and Blue Team procedures and latest vulnerabilities affecting industry.
 PREREQUISITE: CIS 220.
 GRADE REQUIREMENT: A MINIMUM GRADE OF C OR EQUIVALENT INDUSTRY CERTIFICATION MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE COMPUTER SCIENCE PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.

-CIS 299 INTERNSHIP CREDITS:
+CIS 299 INTERNSHIP

+3 CREDITS: